 In June of 2015, I printed out the required forms and filled them out as described.
 On August, 11, 2015, I was notified that my student loans had been forgiven in full!

 Crazy things happen all the time in life.
-Just make sure to have a backup plan.
+Just make sure to have a backup plan, like some of the tips offered here about refinancing your student loans.
 We made sure to have $17,500 in the bank, just in case something happened.
 Nothing crazy did happen, and we were able to put a down payment on a house.

 About the Author: